mrclean71774/csgrs/README.md

 always produce watertight meshes.
 In fact the stl files produced, while still looking ok, are not watertight for all but the simplest meshes.

-Since the meshes produced by the [pycsg](https://github.com/timknip/pycsg) port are not watertight I have added a way to export [OpenSCAD](openscad.org) code and then [OpenSCAD](openscad.org) can do the booleans and produce watertight meshes for
-3D printing etc.

 ---

 ## Project Structure